Zhong-Lab-UCSD/HiFislides/README.md

 Two different strategies were applied here.
 (1) we used STAR to align HIFISLIDE R2 reads to genome and then used bedtools to obtain annotated genes per HIFISLIDE-mapped genomic locus.
 (2) we used BOWTIE2 directly map HIFISLIDE R2 to transcriptome.
-At present, we pool results from (1) and (2) to annotate each HIFISLIDE R2 read.
 For STAR usage, we set --outFilterScoreMinOverLread and --outFilterMatchNminOverLread to be 0 as SeqScope.
 For BOWTIE2, we used default setting with the local alignment mode.
+If a HIFISLIDE R2 read could be mapped to any gene using one or both options,that gene was assigned to the R2 read.

 ## 6. Integrate spatial coordinates and gene information for each HiFi read pairs.